-On today’s date in 1921, Canada’s coat of arms was adopted by proclamation of King George V.
+On today’s date in 1921, Canada’s coat of arms was adopted through a proclamation by King George V.

 Prior to Canadian Confederation in 1867, the Royal Arms of the U.K. served as the symbol of royal authority in Canada.